Jacopo Torriti, Reading. Flexibility Theme Leader (CREDS)

 Professor of Energy Economics and Policy in the School of the Built Environment, University of Reading.
 His areas of expertise consist of flexibility in electricity demand, Demand Side Response and Time of Use tariffs.
 He has authored the book Peak Energy Demand and Demand Side Response (Routledge, 2015).

 Stanley Blue, Lancaster

 Lecturer in the Department of Sociology at Lancaster University.
 Stanley’s research explores the relationships between everyday practice and time, the social organisation of habit and routine, and the impact of routine and everyday practice on demand for energy and travel.

 Martin Green, Reading.
-Bio forthcoming.

 Michael Greenhough, Lancaster